ngiusti89/clicky-game/README.md

 4. The app will keep track of the user's score.

-5. Once the user's guesses incorrectly, the game will restart.
+5. If the user clicks all 10 images, they win!

 - - -